lowRISC/ibex-demo-system-labs/lab1.md

 ```
 Where X and Y are numbers.
 Please note down what X and Y is for you (this will change if you unplug and replug your FPGA).

-Then exit your docker and run it with the following parameters (assuming your running Linux):
+Then exit your docker and run it with the following parameters (assuming you're running Linux):
 ```bash
 sudo docker run -it --rm \
   -p 6080:6080 \